-One notable aspect of this cohort is that ApoE4 carriers are somewhat over-represented relative to other studies.
-As noted in Table 2, approximately 64% the AD group, 54% in the MCI group, and 27% of the normal group carried one or two copies of the ApoE4 gene (each copy confers increased risk for AD).
-In a related study (Ho et al., 2010,in press), we compared the level of brain atrophy in 587 ADNI subjects with that of another cohort of 113 MCI and AD subjects from the Cardiovascular Health Study-Cognition Study (CHS-CS; see Lopez et al., 2003,Raji et al., 2010, and Ho et al., 2010, for details of the CHS-CS study).
-The atrophic pattern in MCI and AD was consistent in both ADNI and CHS populations, but the percentage of patients carrying the ApoE4 genetic variant was much higher in ADNI compared to CHS for both AD (ADNI=67.0% versus CHS=23.3%; $X^2_1 = 18.8$, P-value= 1.5×10^{-5}) and MCI subject groups (ADNI=54.6% versus CHS=27.5%; $X^2_1 = 16.0$, P-value= 1.5×10^{-5}); these numbers differ very slightly from the figures reported in this paper, as Ho et al. (2010) examined only 587 of the full cohort of 804 ADNI subjects assessed here).
-Differences in the prevalence of ApoE4 may be due to the fact that ADNI assesses a referral clinic-based population rather than a population-based community cohort (as is the case for the CHS study).
-There is some evidence that the referral-based cohort, ADNI, may include subjects with more severe symptoms of AD at an earlier age (Ho et al., 2010), suggesting that even larger studies comparing ADNI data with other cohorts may be useful.
+see Lopez et al., 2003; Raji et al., 2010; and Ho et al., 2010b for details of the CHS-CS study).
+The atrophic pattern in MCI and AD was consistent in both ADNI and CHS populations, but the percentage of patients carrying the ApoE4 genetic variant was much higher in ADNI compared with CHS for both AD (ADNI = 67.0% vs. CHS = 23.3%; $\chi^2_1$ = 18.8, p value = 1.5 x 10-5) and MCI subject groups (ADNI = 54.6% vs. CHS = 27.5%; $\chi^2_1$ = 16.0, p value = 6.5 x $10^{-5}$ ); these numbers differ very slightly from the figures reported in this paper, as Ho et al. (Ho et al., 2010b) examined only 587 of the full cohort of 804 ADNI subjects assessed here.
+Differences in the prevalence of ApoE4 may be because ADNI assesses a referral clinic-based population rather than a population-based community cohort (as is the case for the CHS study).
+There is some evidence that the referral-based cohort, ADNI, may include subjects with more severe symptoms of AD at an earlier age (Ho et al., 2010b), suggesting that even larger studies comparing ADNI data with other cohorts may be useful.

-In a subsequent pilot ADNI study (N=240; Chou et al., 2009), we attempted to correlate ventricular morphology with ApoE genotype and found no effects (in 115 carriers versus 122 non-carriers), supporting the argument above.
-However, we were concerned that the sample was too small to detect subtle associations so here we used a sample size almost three times greater, and still found no effect.
+In a subsequent pilot ADNI study (n = 240; Chou et al., 2009), we attempted to correlate ventricular morphology with ApoE genotype and found no effects (in 115 carriers vs. 122 non-carriers), supporting the argument above.
+However, we were concerned that the sample was too small to detect subtle associations so here we used a sample size almost 3 times greater, and still found no effect.
 Even so, the expanded dataset allowed us to detect significant differences between MCI and normal, and to rank a large range of influential covariates according to their effect sizes.